SteveMarshall/imagetools-nginx/README.md

-# Tizaro-nginx
+# imagetools-nginx

-Tools to build a custom nginx package that meets Tizaro's needs.
+Tools to build a custom nginx package with image processing tools built in.

 The output of this tool has these differences to the [stable nginx.org package](http://nginx.org/en/linux_packages.html#stable):